-The existing recreational policies in the Municipal Development Plan strongly support the creation of a new soccer field in the community.
+The existing recreational policies in the Municipal Development Plan strongly support the creation of a new community park, a new trail network and a new soccer field in the community.
 These policies emphasize the provision of diverse recreational facilities to meet the needs of a growing population, the importance of long-term planning with public input, and the encouragement of both indoor and outdoor recreational activities to ensure year-round usage.

 Additionally, the policies advocate for the central and safe siting of recreational facilities within residential neighborhoods, and the integration of buffer strips and pathways to enhance accessibility and preserve natural areas.
-Establishing a new soccer field aligns perfectly with these policies, providing a valuable outdoor recreational option that responds to the interests of residents, promotes active lifestyles, and enhances the overall recreational infrastructure of the community.
+Establishing a new soccer field aligns with these policies, providing a valuable outdoor recreational option that responds to the interests of residents, promotes active lifestyles, and enhances the overall recreational infrastructure of the community.

-Section 12.
+MDP 2016 - Section 12.
 RESIDENTIAL DEVELOPMENT